By Ben Hayward in Madeira

 Rui Alves, a childhood friend who remains close to the Real Madrid forward, says Ronaldo only ever wanted to play football.
 "We would go out and play all day, but Cristiano kicked his football all the time," he said.
 "I tried to get him to play other games, but he only ever wanted to play football.
 We would go to the bakery at the end of the day to wait for the cakes that hadn't been sold as a treat, but everywhere we went, he took his ball with him."

-At Andorinha, the now two-time Ballon d'Or winner soon made his mark.
-Ricardo, a teammate of the Portuguese who still works at the club's bar, remembers Ronaldo's competitive streak.
+And at Andorinha, the now two-time Ballon d'Or winner soon made his mark.
+Ricardo, a team-mate of the Portuguese who still works at the club's bar, remembers Ronaldo's competitive streak.
 "He was streets ahead of the other players," he said.
 "You could see that, even at such a young age.
 But if he didn't get the ball, he was upset - and when we lost, he cried."

-So talented was the young Cristiano that in one match, he fired a hat trick in the first half to give Andorinha a 3-0 lead at the break, only to take a blow to the head late in the opening period.
-He was carted off to the hospital for examination at the interval and when he returned later on with his head all bandaged up, he was devastated to learn that in his absence, Andorinha had capitulated and lost 4-3.
+But so talented was the young Cristiano that in one match, he fired a hat-trick in the first half to give Andorinha a 3-0 lead at the break, only to take a blow to the head late in the opening period.
+He was carted off to hospital for examination at the interval and when he returned later on with his head all bandaged up, he was devastated to learn that in his absence, Andorinha had capitulated and lost 4-3.

 Times were tough at first as the young Cristiano grew homesick and was bullied by other boys because of his thick Madeiran accent, which they found funny.
 "He had problems early on but he triumphed because of his very unique personality," De Freitas added.
 "He is a winner and he had that fearless determination from a young age.